GeorginaCarlisle/inspiring-young-writers/README.md

 [Code Anywhere](https://app.codeanywhere.com/) - One of the two editors in which this project has been built.

 [ChatGPT](https://chat.openai.com/) - ChatGPT was used to help resolve project bugs.
 This has then been clearly referenced in [Bugs and Fixes](#bugs-and-fixes).
-ChatGPT was also used on occasion to speed up the development process and provide ideas for how to achieve certain requirements.
+ChatGPT was also used on occasion to speed up the development process and provide ideas and support in achieving certain requirements.
 This has then been clearly referenced in [Acknowledgements](#acknowledgements).

 [Return to contents list](#contents)